adityasharma7/js-roadmap/README.md

 - [ ] Material Design
 - [ ] Figma
 - [ ] NPM and Yarn

 Task:
-- [ ] You are writing a responsive layout for a website that has dramatically different layouts for mobile and desktop.
+1. You are writing a responsive layout for a website that has dramatically different layouts for mobile and desktop.
 Which of the following media queries would you use and why?
+    ```
     @media (max-width: …
     @media (min-width: …
+    ```

     Cite 3 sources that back up your position.
 You cannot cite Stackoverflow.
     Provide links for all sources and time codes for videos.

-Vue.js Training
+## Vue.js Training

-Module 1:                                                                                              Expected: 8 hours
+### Module 1:
 - [ ] Vue.js : Introduction
 - [ ] The Vue Instance
 - [ ] Data and Methods